lime-company/swift-auth/README.md

 # LimeAuth
-High level PowerAuth based authentication library written in swift
+High level PowerAuth based authentication library written in swift.
+Please be patient, this library is currently in heavy development and we'll update the documentation soon ✌️